det-lab/data-fitting/docs/04_fitting_curves.md

     )
 ```
 # Using `curve_fit`
 Now we can **finally** use `curve_fit` to start extracting values from our data. `curve_fit` can return five different values, `popt`, `pcov`, `infodict`, `mesg`, and `ier`, but only the first two are valuable for our purposes. `popt` is a one dimensional array containing the optimal parameter values, while `pcov` contains a 2-D array with the approximate covariance of `popt`.
-For the uncertainties, only the square roots of the diagonal values of `pcov` is needed.
+For the values of the **optimal parameter's uncertainties**, only the square roots of the diagonal values of `pcov` are needed.

 Let's create a function for each of our gaussian functions which will return `popt` and `pcov`.
-The only difference between these functions will be which equation they call to fit to.
+The only difference between these functions will be which equation they call as the model functions:
 ```python
 def find_gaussian_values(xdata, ydata, p0):
     return curve_fit(gaussian, xdata, ydata, p0=p0)